BIJI ALAM AWARDS 2026

 for Outstanding Malaysian Nature Conservationist

-The Biji Alam Awards 2025 competition is open for applications between 10 March to 16 May 2025 , with an offering of two awards of RM30,000 each.
+The Biji Alam Awards 2026 competition for Outstanding Malaysian Nature Conservationist will be open for applications between 9 March to 4 May 2026, with an offering of two awards of RM40,000 each.

 ABOUT THE AWARDS